How to Make a Drop Spindle

 “Aspinneration” is the word for making new spinners, and it usually involves thrusting a spinning tool and some fiber into their hands.
 If you want to let them continue learning on their own, you need to have a spindle that you can give away.

 You can make an inexpensive DIY drop spindle with a CD whorl.
-(We’ll tackle another method using a toy wheel another day.)
+You can also learn how to make a drop spindle using a toy wheel.

 Pros of a CD spindle: It has a hook; the CD whorl can be moved up and down the shaft; it’s easy to take apart for transportation